sassoftware/viya4-deployment/README.md

 #### Storage

 A file server that uses the network file system (NFS) protocol is the minimum requirement.
 You can either use one of the Viya 4 IAC projects to create the required storage or bring your own K8s storage.
 If the Viya 4 IAC projects were used to create an NFS server VM and JumpBox/Bastion server VM, the information can be passed in to viya4-deployment and the required directory structure below will be created.
-If bringing your own a server that uses NFS, the following NFS exports folder structure must be created prior to running viya4-deployment.
+If bringing your own server that uses NFS, the following NFS exports folder structure must be created prior to running viya4-deployment.

   ```bash
   <export_dir>        <- NFS export path